rkgofiitk/academic-issues.github.io/Topics/indiancolleges.md

 I am told there are shady universities and technical colleges in eastern India where you can get an assured degree without seriously taking the exams.
 Every grade has a price.
 You get the grade you pay for.
 The photocopy shops in the college neighborhood have operators who could fetch you a copy of exam papers if the right price is paid.
 Some of these I learned from my connections.
-I don't have no first-hand knowledge to back the allegations.
+I don't have any first-hand knowledge to back the allegations.
 However, there cannot be smoke without fire.
 There are about 4000 institutions that offer B. Tech CS degrees.
-If in an average a college produces 40 graduates annually, then India produces about 160000 CS graduates annually.
-However, between 5-8% of these graduate are employable.
-The rest 92-95% of these unfortunate graduates are not even fit for desk work in govt offices.
+If, on average, a college produces 40 graduates annually, then India produces about 160000 CS graduates annually.
+However, between 5-8% of these graduates are employable.
+The rest, 92-95% of these unfortunate graduates, are not fit for desk work in government offices.
 It has severely affected India's progress in acquiring digital supremacy.
-Most programmers are cut-paste kind of useless human resource.
-As a result the govt portals are terrible to use.
-Large scale scams have compounded the problems for the citizens.
-One comes across full page ads saying that Aadhar system of transforming India's socio economically poor rural population.
-It is preventing leaks and benefits reaching directly to citizens.
+Most programmers are cut-paste a useless human resource.
+As a result, the govt portals are terrible to use.
+Large-scale scams have compounded the problems for the citizens.
+One comes across full-page ads saying that the Aadhar system of transforming India's socio-economically poor rural population.
+It prevents leaks, and govt's benefits are reaching directly to citizens.
 However, if anyone has tried to download e-aadhar would know how painful it is.
-The get requests timeout too often.
+The GET requests timeout too often.
 Post requests cannot get through.
-So, citizens have to join the queues at the Post offices for offline enrolements.
-Offline servers also timeout often to increase the load.
-It is a shere wastage of man hours which could have been channelized for more productive work.
+So, citizens must join the queues at the Post offices for offline enrolments.
+Offline servers also time out often to increase the load.
+It is a sheer waste of man-hours that could have been channelized for more productive work.
 The reader may refer to my last blog on [Aadhar
 Enrolement Ordeals](./AadharUpdate.md).